DarkenedsDemos/UnityDemonstration/README.md

 UnityDemonstration
 ==================

-Demonstration project of what you can do with unity free, all-in-one style
+Demonstration project of what you can do and how you can do things with unity free, all-in-one style